vitorjna/LoggerClient/README.md

 Includes a python script to simulate a logger server.

 This is a work in progress.
 Support for different types of logging patterns exists but is unstable.

-Known issues: sometimes refuses to connect or crashes when disconnecting from a server and connecting to another address.